Herby Chimichurri on Grilled Tri-tip Steaks

 • Good luck not having those flare ups with all that oil!
 And make sure you save some chimichurri to slather over the steaks, and dip some crusty bread in.

-• I used three green chilis instead of two and the heat was perfect.
+• I used three green chilies instead of two and the heat was perfect.

 • Click the Urban Junkie link above for the recipe so you can see all of the ingredients since I was too lazy to photoshop all of them.

-• The original recipe doesn’t expect that you peel the blackened skin off the chilis.
-If you don’t, it will feel like you’ve eaten a piece of plastic wrap.
-I’m just sayin’.
+• The original recipe doesn’t expect that you peel the blackened skin off the chilies.
+If you don’t, it will feel like you’ve eaten a piece of plastic wrap unless they’re roasted perfectly.
+I always peel them.

 • Tri-tip roasts and steaks are a big deal at my market right now.
 It is a favorite cut for barbeque and takes to rubs and marinades extremely well.
 Even more attractive is the cost.
 It’s nowhere near as expensive as a rib eye or t-bone.
 For those of you who aren’t familiar with this cut of beef, it’s from the sirloin, and is also referred to as a bottom sirloin butt.
 Picking up a tri-tip roast on sale and cutting the steaks yourself will save you even more.
 If you put the roast in the freezer a bit to firm it up, it will be easier to cut.